y-usuzumi/step-sequencer/docs/notes/midir_precise_timing.md

 ~~However, I tested using the `test_play.rs` example in the midir repo, and even with a buffer size of 2048 the notes match their expected play time pretty well.
 Maybe I need to decrease sample rate as well.~~

+Update 2025/03/10: It turns out that even the original C++ library [RtMidi](https://github.com/thestk/rtmidi) which this repo is based off of has the exact same issue.
+The code does look similar after all, although I don't really know C++.
+Similarly, the ALSA implementation in RtMidi also works perfectly.

 ---

 You've hit upon a critical point regarding real-time audio and MIDI processing in JACK, and your concerns about std::thread::sleep are absolutely valid.